Anna Brownell Jameson: Biography

-She also took a keen interest in questions affecting the education, occupations, and maintenance of her own sex.
+She also took a keen interest in women's education, rights, and employment.
 Her early essay on The Relative Social Position of Mothers and Governesses was the work of one who knew both sides; and in no respect does she more clearly prove the falseness of the position she describes than in the certainty with which she predicts its eventual reform.
 To her we owe the first popular enunciation of the principle of male and female co-operation in works of mercy and education.
 In her later years she took up a succession of subjects all bearing on the same principles of active benevolence and the best ways of carrying them into practice.
 Sisters of charity, hospitals, penitentiaries, prisons, and workhouses all claimed her interest – all more or less included under those definitions of "the communion of love and communion of labour" which are inseparably connected with her memory.
 To the clear and temperate forms in which she brought the results of her convictions before her friends in the shape of private lectures (published as Sisters of Charity, 1855, and The Communion of Labour, 1856) may be traced the source whence later reformers and philanthropists took counsel and courage.

-She left the last of her Sacred and Legendary Art series in preparation.
-It was completed as The History of Our Lord in Art, by Lady Eastlake.